Cross Inn

 Cross Inn is a village in Carmarthenshire on the A4066 between St Clears and Laugharne.
 It is situated in the north of Laugharne Township community, the OS grid reference is SN2912.

+The village initially developed around rural crossroads.
+In the 1851 Census, the village was anchored by a single public house ran by an innkeeper named John Davies.
+By 1871, the central inn became known as Penrhiwgaled Arms.